david-skalka/StarUML-React-Core-Generator/README.md

 ## Motivation

-Custom Model-Driven Development (MDD) generators with auto-generated fake tests significantly enhance productivity, improve code quality, and foster better collaboration and communication.
+Custom Model-Driven Development (MDD) generators with auto-generated fake data tests significantly enhance productivity, improve code quality, and foster better collaboration and communication.
 By leveraging MDD generators, development speed can be accelerated by 2 to 5 times or more compared to traditional software development approaches.
 Automatic tests with auto-generated fake data further boost development speed by enabling faster code instantiation.
 This results in improved quality as developers can focus on addressing code development challenges.

 ### Benefits of Custom Code Generator over JHipster
 - Tailored Solutions: Custom code generators can be tailored specifically to the needs of a particular project or organization, providing greater flexibility and customization options.